Colonel Blood (film)

-Colonel Blood a is a 1934 British historical adventure film written and directed by W. P. Lipscomb and starring Frank Cellier, Anne Grey and Mary Lawson.
+Colonel Blood is a 1934 British historical adventure film written and directed by W. P. Lipscomb and starring Frank Cellier, Anne Grey and Mary Lawson.

 Plot

 The plot is based on a dramatised account of the exploits of the historical renegade, Thomas Blood, in the Seventeenth Century and his attempted theft of the English Crown Jewels.

 Production

 The film was shot on location at Shepperton Studios near London.
 The film's sets were designed by the art directors John Bryan and Laurence Irving, while costumes were designed by Elizabeth Haffenden.
 It was shot on 35mm black and white film in an aspect ratio of 1.37:1.
 It was produced by Norman Loudon for Sound City Film, Shepperton Studio's in-house sound production company.